-The NKJV translates that Greek word duo as “two men” in Luke 17:34, but the NASB does not.
+The NKJV translates the Greek word duo as “two men” in Luke 17:34, but the NASB does not.
 The NASB simply translates the word as two.
-The New International Version (NIV) has concluded that males is too limiting and so translates the passage with “people.”
+The New International Version (NIV) has avoided the word “men” and so translates the passage with “people.”
 Here is the verse,

 I tell you, on that night two people will be in one bed; one will be taken and the other left.
 Luke 17:34 (NIV)

-Why have different Bibles translated the word duo differently?
+Why have different Bibles translated the Greek word duo differently?
 The answer begins by understanding that duo simply means “two.”
 The word can refer to two men, two women, two children, a mother and a child, or two of anything.
-The word duo simply refers to two – two of anything.
+The Greek word duo simply means two – two of anything.
 Therefore, we do not know if Jesus was referring to two men, two women or just two people, such as a married couple.

 Two Women Grinding

-Jesus’ second illustration is about two people who will be grinding at a mill.
+Jesus’ second illustration in verse 35 is about two people who will be grinding at a mill.
 The verb “grinding” is feminine.
 Therefore, it is implied that the “two” are women.
 Next, Jesus said once again one will be taken and one left.